*Updated as of May 3, 2022

-All audience members 12 years of age and older are required to be fully vaccinated before entering the theatre and must show proof of vaccination with a valid photo ID.
-Fully vaccinated means that at least 14 days have passed since the final dose of any FDA or WHO authorized or approved vaccine.
+All audience members 5 years of age and older are required to be fully vaccinated before entering the theatre.
+Audience members 18 years of age and older must show proof of vaccination along with a valid photo ID.
+“Vaccinated” means on the day of the performance date as shown on the valid ticket, a guest has received

-For International travelers: TWO doses of any “mix and match” combination of an FDA or WHO approved COVID-19 vaccine are acceptable.
+(c) for international guests, 2 doses of any “mix and match” combination of an FDA or WHO approved COVID-19 vaccines is acceptable.

 Audience members with a qualifying disability, or a sincerely held religious belief precluding them from receiving the vaccine may present—in lieu of proof of vaccination—proof of a negative COVID-19 PCR test within 72 hours of the performance start time, or a negative COVID-19 rapid antigen test within 6 hours of the performance start time.

 If you are unable to provide the requested documentation at this time please contact Audience Services for assistance in rescheduling.
 Any ticket holder unable to meet vaccine and/or testing requirements will be denied entry.

 Are masks required to see a show?

 All audience members are required to wear facial masks that cover the nose and mouth at all times while in the theatre.

 Will food and drinks be served at the show?

 No food or drink will be served or permitted in the theatre at this time.